joacomonte/copypasti-NextJS-Firebase/README.md

 - **Text Retrieval**: Retrieve text snippets by entering their corresponding codes.
 - **User-friendly Interface**: Provides a clean and intuitive interface for a seamless user experience.

 ## Technologies Used

-- NextJS (Latest version src/app/ structure)
+- Next.js (Latest version src/app/ structure)
 - Firebase